-Over the course of his life, Marius Katiliškis (Albinas Marius Vaitkus, 1914–1980), worked on a farm, logged in the forests, built roads, was a librarian in the town of Pasvalys, Lithuania, and, after World War II, labored in the steel mills of Chicago.
+Marius Katiliškis (Albinas Marius Vaitkus, 1914–1980), worked as a librarian in the town of Pasvalys, Lithuania, and, after fleeing the Soviets in World War II, at menial jobs in Chicago, including at the Kimball Piano factory.
 And he wrote.
-He published his first collection of short stories after emigrating to Germany.
-His novels Užuovėja, Išėjusiems negrįžti, and other notable works came out in the U.S. Read an excerpt from Fall Comes from the Forest (Miskais ateina ruduo here.
+He published his first collection of short stories as a refugee in Germany.
+His novels Užuovėja, Išėjusiems negrįžti, and other notable works came out in the U.S. Read an excerpt from Fall Comes from the Forest (Miskais ateina ruduo) here.

 Jurgis Kunčinas (1947-2002) was born in Alytus, Lithuania and studied German at Vilnius University.
 An extremely prolific writer and translator, Kunčinas wrote novels, short stories, plays, children’s stories, essays, satires, and radio plays.
 He has won many awards and honors in Lithuania, including an award from the Lithuanian Writers Union for the best novel of the year for Tūla in 1993.
 His works have been translated into Russian, Italian, Latvian, Swedish, Estonian, and German.
 Read an extract from Tūla here.

 Twenty-six years old when his comic novel Frank Kruk raised a firestorm on both sides of the Atlantic, Petras Cvirka (1909-1947) went on to live an equally controversial life.
 Honored and glorified during the Soviet years, some now see him as a traitor to the Lithuanian nation.
-But his statue in Vilnius, after a great deal of controversy, was removed only in 2020, but many of his books for children are still in print.
+His statue in Vilnius, after a great deal of controversy, was removed only in 2020, but many of his books for children are still in print.
 Read an extract from Frank Kruk here.